hunterxu-gh/wvsapp/README.md

-# Wvs extension
+# WvsApp

 This project includes a small framework to extend funcionality into Brazil MapleStory server files using C++.

 It is composed by the following components:
-- WVSCommon - shared code among the other parts.
+- WvsCommon - shared code among the other parts.
 - WvsClient - client code that runs on top of maplestory.exe and includes bypass code for BMS and GMS V53.
 - WvsGame - extends the main gameplay binaries in server architecture architecture.
 - WvsShop - includes fixes for the cash shop server.